yaml/yaml-spec/spec/1.2.2/spec.md

 Every block scalar has a _content indentation level_.
-The content of the block scalar excludes a number of leading [spaces] on each line that is less than or equal to the content indentation level.
+The content of the block scalar excludes a number of leading [spaces] on each line up to the content indentation level.

 If a block scalar has an _indentation indicator_, then the content indentation level of the block scalar is equal to the indentation level of the block scalar